For Tuyet, Katrina, KaSandra, and Luc

 "What do you mean?"

 "Not here, we are not alone," Hassan said staring directly at me.

-Ray Ray spun around in his chair in time to see my backside fast walk toward the exit.
-I waited until I heard the chairs fly across the room before I broke into a run and sprinted out the door.
-I leaped passed the steps and hit the pavement at a full gallop.
+Ray Ray spun around in his chair in time to see my backside fast walking toward the exit.
+I waited until I heard the chairs fly across the room before I broke into a run and sprinted out the back door.
+I leaped passed the steps and hit the pavement running at a full gallop.
 I hadn't moved that quickly since high school football.
-By the time Ray Ray and Hassan made it out of Carney's I had disappeared into the craziness that was Hollywood on a Saturday night.
+By the time Ray Ray and Hassan made it out of Carney's I had disappeared into the craziness that was every Hollywood night during the witching hour.
 I was pretty sure that he hadn't seen my face, but was also pretty sure Hassan could give a fairly detailed description.
 Great!
-Now I was dodging the cops and these guys.
-I walked past The Standard Hotel and ducked into The Body Shop, one of LA's better strip clubs.
-Better to lay low for an hour or so before I got my car and beat it on home to think.
-A couple of beers with some Jack back sounded good right now.
+Now I'd be dodging the cops and these guys.
+I walked past The Standard Hotel and then ducked into The Body Shop, one of LA's higher end strip clubs.
+Better to lay low for an hour or so before returning to my car and beating it on home to think.
+A couple of beers with a Jameson chaser sounded pretty good right about now.
 Like I said, I think better with booze.
+Doesn't everyone?